pm2550/computerized-garden/README.md

 ## Highlights

 - **JavaFX Control Room** – the `primary.fxml` scene surfaces plant health, live logs, and buttons for rain, temperature, parasite, and state snapshot events.
-- **`GardenSimulationAPI`** – the automation surface expected by grading scripts.
+- **`GardenSimulationAPI`** – the automation surface expected by our harness and any custom scripts.
 It seeds the garden from `garden_config.txt`, enforces input bounds, advances the simulation clock, and keeps observers in sync.
 - **Structured Logging** – every event writes to `log.txt` using the format `YYYY-MM-DD HH:MM:SS [TAG] Message`.
-The UI streams the last ~250 lines while the full file is suitable for grading audits.
+The UI streams the last ~250 lines while the full file remains ready for deeper analysis or replay.

 ## Running the UI